tmaj2020/EE250-Project/README.txt

 - grovepi
 - grove_rgb_lcd
 - os

-**It's also important to note that we had to configure a postfix server to run on our rpi in order to get the email to send to the appropriate gmail account.
-The video we used to assist in setting up this server can be found below** https://www.youtube.com/watch?v=BkVHckJXibE
+** It's also important to note that we had to configure a postfix server to run on our rpi in order to get the email to send to the appropriate gmail account.
+The video we used to assist in setting up this server can be found below ** https://www.youtube.com/watch?v=BkVHckJXibE

+Physical Components Required:
+- Raspberry PI 4
+- GrovePi Shield
+- GrovePi Ultrasonic Rangefinder
+- GrovePi RGB LCD
+- GrovePi Potentiometer
+** The arrangement of the GrovePi components and what ports are being used can be found written into the comments of the SecureSensor.py code **

 In order to utilize our program, we have a file titled SecureSensor.py which should be the only required program to run once postfix has been appropriately configured.